 - Harder floor or more fragile spaghetti?

 - Different impact speed, angular velocity?

 - Different impact angles?

 - A single rod or bulk?

+- What about posing a reverse problem: what information about the impact can be retrieved from the spaghetti debris?

 Is it worth speaking of a probability of fracture, under given conditions?
 Is it possible to measure and/or theoretically predict it?